Charlie Cox (racing driver): Top Gear Australia

-Named as one of the hosts for the first season of Top Gear Australia.
+Cox was named as one of the hosts for the first season of Top Gear Australia.
 Along with cartoonist Warren Brown and advanced driving instructor Steve Pizzati, Top Gear Australia premiered on SBS on 29 September 2008.

 On the 19th December 2008, Cox announced his departure from Top Gear owing to a lack of time and opting to focus on his broadcasting career in the UK as BBC's MotoGP commentator until 2013.

-Media
+Media and business

-As well as racing and sports, Charlie Cox has become well known within the media and publishing industry.
+As well as racing and sports, Cox has become well known within the media and publishing industry.

-In 1990, Charlie arrived in London to take over LBC radio, returning the company to a profitable state while launching new radio stations.
+In 1990, Cox arrived in London to take over LBC radio, returning the company to a profitable state while launching new radio stations.
+Cox has also worked for Carphone Warehouse, which sponsored his BTCC entry in 1995.
+In 2000 he was appointed the head of mergers and acquisitions at the company, joining the board of directors in 2002 where he remained until 2008.

-The former CEO of the UK's biggest circulation newspaper, The Metro, Cox has worked as an adviser to The Daily Mail Group since the 1990s. and is a Director on the board for ITN.
+The former CEO of the UK's biggest circulation newspaper, The Metro, Cox has worked as an adviser to The Daily Mail Group since the 1990s, and is a director on the board for ITN.